 Data are used to inform pre-determined, disease specific quality indicators (QIs) and participating sites are benchmarked against these QIs in regular reports.

 When outliers are identified, sites are responsible for investigating the cause and implementing changes where necessary.

 Quality indicators are the aspects of care that the UGICR will measure to assess the quality of care given to participants in the registry.
 Quality indicators are based on published evidence or agreed ‘best practice’ and have been developed by the UGICR’s clinical working parties. e.g. days from diagnosis to first anti-tumour treatment; percentage of patients who received a referral to palliative care

 Patient-Reported Outcome Measures (PROMs) will be developed and implemented, once the registry has matured.
 These are assessments of overall health and quality of life as reported by patients at specific time points after diagnosis.

 This registry has been established out of a desire to improve both the quality of life and length of survival for Australians with upper GI cancers.
 Clinical quality registries achieve improvements in care primarily by informing health care providers how they are performing, compared with others.
 If a provider is falling behind on a performance indicator, compared with others, this provides them with both the information and motivation to improve.
 This reduces unwarranted variation in care and improves compliance with existing clinical guidelines.

 Who is operating the UGICR?

 - The UGICR is run by the Cancer Research Program (CRP) within the School of Public Health and Preventive Medicine at Monash University.
-The UGICR Coordinating Principal Investigator and Head of CRP is Prof John Zalcberg, and the UGICR Coordinator is Ms Jennifer Holland.
+The UGICR Coordinating Principal Investigator and Head of CRP is Prof John Zalcberg, and the Program Manager is Ms Elysia Greenhill.

 - The development and operation of the UGICR is overseen by a Steering Committee and clinical working parties.